guireibar/teamcity-documentation/topics/view-build-results.md

 <img src="exp-build-details.png" alt="Experimental Build Results page"/>

 The heading part of this page shows:
-* General information like number, date, stats.
+* General information like number, date, and statistics.
 * Branch selector.
 * The __Actions__ menu from where you can label, pin, compare builds, and perform other operations.
 * The __Run__ button.